Skip to main content

 One of the oldest castles in Slovenia

-The castle was one of the largest and most magnificent in Styria.
-Its remains are still among the most important castle ruins.
-It was first mentioned in 1165 in the charter of the founding of the Žička Carthusian Monastery, but it was certainly built much earlier.
+The castle was one of the largest and most magnificent in Styria, with its remains still among the most important castle ruins.
+First mentioned in 1165 in the charter of the founding of the Žička kartuzija Monastery, it was certainly built much earlier.

-Most of the walls date back to the Gothic era.
-This includes in particular the mighty five-pointed tower, which began leaning against the residential building in the 14th century, as well as the massive defensive wall mantle.
-Later, this design was extended with residential buildings, and the perimeter was fortified with a belt of Renaissance fortifications – among them a bastion with almost four-meter thick walls.
-The castle is a typical example of a burgeoning castle, which gradually evolved from a small Romanesque beginning into a vast castle complex.
+Most of the walls of the castle date back to the Gothic era.
+This includes the impressive five-pointed tower, which began leaning against the residential building in the 14th century, and the massive defensive wall mantle.
+Subsequently, this design was expanded with additional residential buildings, and the perimeter was fortified with a belt of Renaissance fortifications, including a bastion with walls almost four meters thick.
+The castle serves as a typical example of a burgeoning fortress, gradually evolving from its modest Romanesque origins into an expansive castle complex.

-Its first owners were the Konjice lords, when Liupold of Konjice is mentioned for the first time, in 1164.
-The Konjice lords, who were considered church benefactors, eminent feudal lords, deeply religious and belligerent people, ruled the castle until 1329, after which the castle passed through the hands of various noble families.
-It was held by the Tattenbach family for 100 years.
-Ivan Erazem Tattenbach, a member of the family, was beheaded and all his property confiscated for his participation in the conspiracy against the emperor.
-The castle thus passed into the hands of the Carthusians from the Žiče Carthusian Monastery, which is when the slow deterioration of this magnificent building began.
-In the 18th century, when the castle was taken over by the last owner, Duke Windischgrätz, the building was already in ruins.
+The first recorded owners of the castle were the Slovenske Konjice lords, when Liupold of Slovenske Konjice is mentioned for the first time, in 1164.
+Considered church benefactors, eminent feudal lords, deeply religious and belligerent individuals, they governed the castle until 1329, after which the castle changed hands among various noble families.
+The Tattenbach family held ownership for a century.
+However, Ivan Erazem Tattenbach, a member of the family, was executed by beheading and all his possessions were confiscated due to his involvement in a conspiracy against the emperor.
+Thus, the castle came under the control of the Carthusians from the Žička kartuzija Monastery, marking the beginning of this magnificent building’s deterioration.
+By the 18th century, when the castle was taken over by it’s final owner, Duke Windischgrätz, the building was already in ruins.

-In recent years, the remnants of the castle have been restored in such a way that it will be protected from decay and individual parts will enable activities that will revive the castle with appropriate content.
-The old castle was, and remains, a landmark of the city which has been developing under its foothills for centuries.
+In recent years, the remnants of the castle have undergone restoration to protect them from decay, while individual parts have been adapted to facilitate activities that will help bringing new life to the castle with appropriate content.
+The old castle has long been, and continues to be a landmark of the city, which has flourished beneath its foothills for centuries.

 FOR SPORTS ENTHUSIASTS:

-You can ride a bike to the Old Castle along the gravel trail or walk to it along the Little Dragon's Learning Trail.
+You can ride a bike to the Old Castle along the gravel trail or stroll to it along the Zmajček Forest Educational Trail.

 FOR THE CURIOUS:

-Due to its special position among the greenery, the veduta of the Old Castle can be seen for several kilometers before we arrive in Slovenske Konjice.
+Due to its unique position amidst the greenery, a pleasing view of the Old Castle can be admired from several kilometers away, before reaching Slovenske Konjice.

-In connection with Konjiška gora, in addition to the legend, there are two other stories that tell where the names Gospodična (the Miss/maiden) and Konjska smrt (horse death) come from.
+In addition to the legend associated with Konjiška gora Mountain, there are two other stories explaining the origins of the names Gospodična (the Miss/Maiden) and Konjska smrt (Horse Death).

 Castle Reconstruction